macnetic/faust/gen_doc/install_pyfaust_in_venv.md

 	C:\> call .\test_pyfaust-@CPACK_PACKAGE_VERSION@\Scripts\activate

-Then, if all worked correctly you must see the test_pyfaut-@CPACK_PACKAGE_VERSION@ prompt of your virtual environment.
+Then, if all worked correctly you should see the test_pyfaust-@CPACK_PACKAGE_VERSION@ prompt of your virtual environment.

 It remains now to install pyfaust in this environment.